-- 14.7 There are various government initiatives to revitalise High Streets and the Parish Council, in association with South Cambridgeshire District Council and the County Council as the highway authority, should investigate these to determine what measures could be taken to move the High Street towards the aspiration described. - 14.8 The community would like to explore: - Instigating improvements to the road and pavement space in the High Street to provide enhanced amenity, safety for pedestrians and cyclists while retaining parking spaces. - Working with landowners and businesses to raise the experience of visiting the High Street for shopping, eating and drinking and social interaction.
+14.7 There are various government initiatives to revitalise High Streets and the Parish Council, in association with South Cambridgeshire District Council and the County Council as the highway authority, should investigate these to determine what measures could be taken to move the High Street towards the aspiration described.

-2. Community Assets
+2 - Community Assets

-- 14.9 The aspiration is that the various facilities, buildings and public areas and their associated functions within the village are preserved, enhanced and maintained such that they can be enjoyed by current and future generations of village residents. - 14.10 A wide range of key village assets is protected from redevelopment or competition for change of use through existing South Cambridgeshire Local Plan policies.
-However, it must be noted that, while the physical facility is protected, the activity that takes place there or the social value deriving from it is not. - 14.11 There is an aspiration to: - Create a full list of all Fulbourn community assets showing any current protection, ownership arrangement or potential threat of loss. - Revise and where necessary expand the register of Assets of Community Value (ACVs) with the Local Authority, particularly of those assets which are privately owned.
+- 14.8 The aspiration is that the various facilities, buildings and public areas and their associated functions within the village are preserved, enhanced and maintained such that they can be enjoyed by current and future generations of village residents. - 14.9 A wide range of key village assets is protected from redevelopment or competition for change of use through existing Local Plan policies.
+However, it must be noted that, while the physical facility is protected, the activity that takes place there or the social value deriving from it is not.

+14.10 There is an aspiration to:

+- Create a full list of all Fulbourn community assets showing any current protection, ownership arrangement or potential threat of loss. - Revise and where necessary expand the register of Assets of Community Value (ACVs) with the Local Authority, particularly of those assets which are privately owned.
 This will allow the community to acquire the asset through the Right to Bid at an open market commercial value, should the site be put up for sale.
 The application would need to be made by the Parish Council. - Consider a lower tier register maintained by the Parish Council for Assets of Community Merit (ACM).
-Should these assets become at risk, the Parish Council could mobilise local resources to encourage safeguarding in the interest of the village community. - 14.12 Fulbourn village has demonstrated its ability to finance and deliver community facilities including the Sports Centre and the recently completed Youth Centre with significant investment in recent years (see Section 12.
-Community Facilities).

-14.13 Future projects will need to be considered on a case by case basis, in conjunction with the policies of the Fulbourn Neighbourhood Plan, the status of existing community assets and objective future needs.
+Should these assets become at risk, the PC could mobilise local resources to encourage safeguarding in the interest of the village community. - 14.11 Fulbourn village has demonstrated its ability to finance and deliver community facilities including the Sports Centre and the recently completed Youth Centre with significant investment in recent years (see Section 12). - 14.12 Future projects will need to be considered on a case by case basis, in conjunction with the policies of the Fulbourn Neighbourhood Plan, the status of existing community assets and objective future needs.

-3. Fulbourn Health Centre
+3 - Fulbourn Health Centre

-- 14.14 The community believes it is important to retain a Health Centre in Fulbourn and the Parish Council would like to directly support upgrade solutions which will create a well-equipped multi-purpose facility within the village, preferably at the current location.
-This could be done through access to funding from sources unrelated to planning and active collaboration with the doctors of the practice and the Patient Participation Group. - 14.15 The current Health Centre is a branch surgery of the Cornford House Surgery on Cherry Hinton Road and is attached to Cambridgeshire Primary Care Trust.
+14.13 The community believes it is important to retain a Health Centre in Fulbourn and the Parish Council would like to directly support upgrade solutions which will create a well-equipped multi-purpose facility within the village, preferably at the current location.
+This could be done through access to funding from sources

+- unrelated to planning and active collaboration with the doctors of the practice and the Patient Participation Group. - 14.14 The current Health Centre is a branch surgery of the Cornford House Surgery on Cherry Hinton Road and is attached to Cambridgeshire Primary Care Trust.
 The location on Haggis Gap is of a good size, conveniently central for the village, next to The Swifts Meeting Rooms (Library), but the building is old and too small for current needs.
-The site could be redeveloped to provide a larger multi-purpose health and well-being centre with potential to also serve as a base for other social and community services, potentially shared with other local authority or voluntary sector services. - 14.16 If an alternative site was considered it would need to provide the same level of accessibility at the heart of the village and potential for an integrated services approach.
+The site could be redeveloped to provide a larger multi-purpose health and well-being centre with potential to also serve as a base for other social and community services, potentially shared with other local authority or voluntary sector services. - 14.15 If an alternative site was considered it would need to provide the same level of accessibility at the heart of the village and potential for an integrated services approach.

-4 Allotments
+4 - Allotments